-The first category of users is stakeholders, who refer to individuals or organizations that are not experts in AI but are implementing AI to provide a service.
-They can be policymakers, institutions, banks, employees, investors, etc. These stakeholders benefit from XAI by using it for moral values, to validate the systems provided by engineers, to meet legal requirements, and to gain the trust of their users.
+The first category of users comprises stakeholders, referring to individuals or organizations that are not experts in AI but are implementing AI to provide a service.
+They can include policymakers, institutions, banks, employees, investors, etc~\cite{brennen2020people}.
+These stakeholders benefit from XAI by using it for moral values, validating the systems provided by engineers, meeting legal requirements, and gaining the trust of their users.

-However, stakeholders are not directly involved in fixing the system, eliminating bias, or changing its output as they do not have enough knowledge to do so.
+However, stakeholders are not directly involved in fixing the system, eliminating bias, or changing its output, as they do not possess sufficient knowledge to do so.
 An example of a stakeholder is a company hiring people.
 By providing explanations to applicants who were not hired, the company demonstrates its commitment to transparency and fairness while also gaining the trust of its applicants.
 One critical consideration in this case is tailoring the explanations in order to meet stakeholders needs~\cite{kim2024stakeholder},~\cite{hoffman2023explainable}.

-Experts are another category of AI users who use XAI to achieve a specific goal.
-They may not be directly using AI themselves but interact with it to make decisions or complete tasks.
-Examples of experts include doctors, pathologists, AI technicians, researchers, and police officers.

-Experts can use XAI to verify or validate a system, debug the system, eliminate bias, and ensure compliance with moral values and legal requirements.
-They can also use XAI to trust in the AI system they are using.

-Experts are not usually interested in changing the AI-based decision as it is not directly related to them.
-For example, a doctor may use counterfactual explanations to understand how a patient can be classified as low-risk for heart disease instead of high-risk.
-In this situation, the doctor is using the explanation as a proxy for the patient, rather than for personal benefit.